SAP/gigya-swift-sdk/GigyaAuth/README.md

 # Swift Authentication Library
+​
 ## Description
+​
 This library enables you to use additional authentication methods from the standard login flow.
+​
 ```
 This library can only be used with Customer Data Cloud Swift SDK version 1.0.6 or above.
 ```
+​

-## Basic Integration From Cocoapods
+## Integrating using Cocoapods
 For the Auth SDK, open your Podfile and add this follow line:
 ```
 pod 'GigyaAuth'
 ```
+​
 Once you have completed the changes above, run the following:
 ```
 pod install
 ```
+​
 ## Enabling Push Notifications
+​
 To integrate the authentication library within your application make sure that you have successfully integrated the Swift core library as it is a mandatory dependency for using the new authentication flows.
+​

-To use Push Authentication, add the following line to your AppDelegate.swift:
+To use Push Authentication, add the following line to your *AppDelegate.swift*:
 ```
 GigyaAuth.shared.registerForRemoteNotifications()
 ```
+​
 ```
 Before beginning your implementation, it is mandatory to implement the Push notification service inside the Swift Core SDK.
 ```
+​
 ## Add the Gigya Messaging Service
+​
 Enable remote notifications: In your app project, go to your project target and open Capabilities > Background Modes.
-Make sure Re mote notifications is enabled.
+Make sure Remote notifications is enabled.
-Allow Firebase to send foreground notifications: After you called FirebaseApp.configure() add the follow line:
+Allow Firebase to send foreground notifications: After you called *FirebaseApp.configure()* add the follow line:
 ```
 FirebaseApp.configure()
 // Add this line
 Messaging.messaging().shouldEstablishDirectChannel = true
 ```
 Add Firebase delegate: The Gigya server requires receiving the push token to send push notifications to your user's devices.
 To do so, add the following to your AppDelegate.swift:
 ```
 // MessagingDelegate implementation as shown in Firebase documentation.
 func messaging(_ messaging: Messaging, didReceiveRegistrationToken fcmToken: String) {